IsaacLessard/IsaacLessard.github.io/readme.md

 ## Projects
 ```
-- Click 'fiary' to view the food diary project
+- Click 'fiary' to view the food diary project, a project I am currently working on
 ```
 ##If you have recommendations, let me know

 #Thanks for stopping by!